How did I get where I am today? A few years ago, I was here:

 Over time, I built a reputation as a solid wedding photographer and ran my business for eight years while substitute teaching on the side.
 A long-term subbing gig eventually led to a full time teaching job and I took it and ran.
 Enter: burnout.

 After getting out, I took an entry level marketing job that didn’t require nightly homework and just existed for a while.
 Those three years of merely being, not working toward something have been great although unfulfilling.
 My soul longs to create, to build, to succeed.
 It won’t be ignored any longer.

 Now I bust my butt for what I want to do and the goals I have for my life.
 I’ve let go of what others think and am going with my gut.
 Over the years, I’ve realized being happy doesn’t have to do with hustle or money or things, rather with time and what you fill it with.
 I choose to fill my time with activities that inspire me and fill my soul with warmth.
 One of those activities is creating photographs and films and following through on ideas I have, no matter how far fetched they seem.
 I’m learning to live by listening to my feelings and internal pushes & pulls.

-I want you to know that I don’t have it all figured out and I don’t plan to ever have it all figured out.
-It’s a constant struggle balancing work and personal life and the guilt that goes into choosing one over the other.
-It goes both ways, that guilt.
-I’m learning to deal with it and am far from balance.
+Please know that I don’t have it all figured out and don’t plan to ever have it all figured out.
+It’s a constant struggle balancing work and personal life and there’s constant guilt that goes into choosing.
+Most importantly, I’m learning to deal with it but am far from balance.